abinit/abinit/doc/tutorial/eph4zpr.md

 ## Convergence of the ZPR wrt the q-mesh

 In the previous sections, we found that XXX bands with the Sternheimer method are enough to converge.
-In this part of the tutorial, we perform a convergence study wrt to the $\qq$-sampling
+In this part of the tutorial, we fix this value for *nband* and perform a convergence study wrt to the $\qq$-sampling
+Unfortunately, we won't be able to fully convergence the results but at least you will get an idea on how to perform this kind of convergence studies.

-In the third input *teph4zpr_7.in*, we have computed WFK files on different $\kk-$-meshes and a relatively small number of empty states (XXX).
+In the third input *teph4zpr_7.in*, we have computed WFK files on different $\kk$-meshes and a relatively small number of empty states (XXX).
 We can finally use the other WFK files generated in *teph4zpr_3.in* to perform ZPR calculations.